-Amici Curiae American Civil Liberties Union, Anti-Defamation League, Leadership Conference on Civil and Human Rights, and National Urban League are non-profit entities that do not have parent corporations.
+Amici Curiae American Civil Liberties Union, ACLU of Northern California, ACLU of Southern California, ACLU of San Diego and Imperial Counties, the Anti-Defamation League, the Leadership Conference on Civil and Human Rights, and the National Urban League are non-profit entities that do not have parent corporations.
 No publicly held corporation owns 10 percent or more of any stake or stock in amici curiae.